AVRT Awards

 Recognizing the Next Generation of Vision Rehabilitation Leaders

-- The nominee must demonstrate outstanding professionalism and service to the field.
+*A nominee should demonstrate outstanding professionalism and service to the field.

-- If possible, include a curriculum vitae or resume for the nominee.
+*If possible, a copy of the nominee’s curriculum vitae or resume should be included.

 The Lenore Dillon Leadership Award